SimpleLuke/100-days-of-code/README.md

 ### Day 76:  October 18, 2022

-**Today's Progress**: I built a a Joke Teller with HTML, CSS, JavaScript and API.
+**Today's Progress**: I built a Joke Teller with HTML, CSS, JavaScript and API.

 **Thoughts**: Users can listen a programming joke by clicking the "Tell Me A Joke" button.
 JokeAPI and Voice RSS Text-to-Speech (TTS) API are used in this project.

 **Link(s) to work**: [Quote Generator](https://simpleluke.github.io/Joke-Teller)

+### Day 77:  October 19, 2022

+**Today's Progress**: I built a Music Player with HTML, CSS, JavaScript.

+**Thoughts**: Users can play the song or choose another song with the control panel.
+The progress bar will change when the song is playing.
+Users can click the progress bar to listen to a specific part of a song.

+**Link(s) to work**: [Quote Generator](https://simpleluke.github.io/Music-Player)